microchip-pic-avr-examples/pic16f18446-sensor-board-temperature-measurement/README.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

-## PIC16F18446 Sensor Board Temperature Measurement
+## Using the PIC16F18446 Microcontroller

-The PIC16F184xx family has a new Analog to Digital Converter with Computation (ADCC) with a 12-bit resolution.
+The PIC16F184xx family has a new Analog-to-Digital Converter with Computation (ADCC) with a 12-bit resolution.
 This project shows the reading of an analog temperature sensor (MCP9701) using the ADCC.

-In this example we will be using the PIC16F18446 Sensor Board.
+This example showcases the PIC16F18446 Sensor Board.
 The PIC reads the temperature sensor, and displays the temperature on the LCD.
 The sensor has a temperature coefficient of 19.5 mV/°C. It is sensitive enough to detect the heat of the user's hand from a distance of 1 cm.
-Here is a picture of the temperature sensor:
+The temperature sensor is shown in the image below:

 <br><img src="images/Temperature_Sensor.jpg" width="600">

 ## Related Documentation
 - [PIC16F18446 Product Family Page](https://www.microchip.com/design-centers/8-bit/pic-mcus/device-selection/pic16f18446)
-- [PIC16F18446 datasheet](http://ww1.microchip.com/downloads/en/DeviceDoc/40001985B.pdf) for more information or specifications.
+- [PIC16F18446 Datasheet](http://ww1.microchip.com/downloads/en/DeviceDoc/40001985B.pdf) for more information or specifications.

 ## Software Used